 sudo snap install <package_name>

-Flatpak is one of very few universal package management for Linux environment which was created by Alexander Larsson from Red Hat.
+Flatpak is one of very few universal package management utilities for Linux which was created by Alexander Larsson from Red Hat.
 Flatpak provides a cross-platform framework which means that a single application is built for all Linux distros.
 Flatpak is currently available in Debian, Arch Linux, Fedora, Solus, Mageia and Ubuntu.It is focused however on desktops only .

 There is an official PPA for Ubuntu (versions older than 16.04, 17.10) which allows you to install Flatpak.
 Issue the commands below in order to get Flatpak :